 The optional comment system is powered by Disqus.
 Enter your shortname to enable the comment section under your posts.

 With the disableComments frontmatter parameter you can disable the comment section for each page individually.

 The same applies to the activation of Google Analytics.
 Enable it by entering the tracking code for your website.

 googleAnalytics = ""

 You can define menu entries as you like by linking a post or any other site.
 First, let us link a post that you’ve written.
 We can do this in the frontmatter of the post’s content file by setting menu to nav.
 That’s it.

-menu = "nav" +++
+menu = "nav"

 You don’t blog in English and you want to translate the theme into your native locale?
 No problem.
 Take a look in the data folder and you’ll find a file l10n.toml that we’ve copied at the beginning.
 It contains all strings related to the theme.
 Just replace the original strings with your own.

 After creating a new post you can define a thumbnail by entering the relative path to the image in the frontmatter of the post: